replicatedhq/replicated-docs/docs/intro-kots.md

 You must have the KOTS entitlement to use the KOTS and kURL installers and features.
 :::

-## Overview
+## KOTS

 KOTS is a kubectl plugin and admin console to help manage Kubernetes Off-The-Shelf software.
-As a vendor, you package and update your application with KOTS primarily using Replicated Replicated and Troubleshoot customer resources.
+As a vendor, you package and update your application with KOTS primarily using Replicated features and Troubleshoot customer resources.
 Your application can use Helm charts, standard Kubernetes manifests, or Kubernetes Operators.
 Applications are then securely deployed in customer environments using the KOTS installer.

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.
 For more information about kURL, see [kURL](#kurl).

 Air gap installations are supported by KOTS and kURL.

-KOTS installs the Replicated admin console and the kots CLI on a cluster that lets customers manage the application, in addition to helping deploy the application and upgrades.
+KOTS installs the admin console and then deploys the application files using either the admin console or kots CLI.
+The admin console and kots CLI also let customers manage the application.
 For more information, see [Admin Console](#admin-console) and [kots CLI](#kots-cli).

-KOTS provides additional features for managing your application.
-For more information about KOTS and its features, see [KOTS](#kots).
+KOTS provides additional functionality that is not available through the Replicated platform alone, including the following options:

+- **Config Screen:** Customize the customer-facing Config screen in the admin console to collect required or optional values from your customers that are used to run your application.
+- **Custom Admin Console:** Customize the admin console with your company's branding, release notes, custom graphs display, application status display, and more.
+- **Backup and Restore:** Enable back and restore so that customers can implement full disaster recovery protection for the application and the admin console.
+See [Understanding Backup and Restore](snapshots-overview).
+- **Embedded Preflights and Support Bundles:** Preflight checks and support bundle generation are embedded with the installation and admin console experience.
+- **RBAC:** Use role-based access control (RBAC) for clusters and namespaces.
+By default, the KOTS installation sets RBAC for the cluster, but you can scope it to namespaces instead.
+For more information, see [Configuring KOTS RBAC](packaging-rbac).

 ## Architecture